mcodcatyu/Profolio/protein_structure/README.md

 ## Project :  Drug-Induced Protein Conformational Transition Analysis

 ## Abstract
-**English:** This project investigates drug-induced conformational changes in proteins by analyzing the distance variations between four critical amino acid pairs.
-Using **Principal Component Analysis (PCA)** and **K-Means Clustering**, we identified a distinct transition path: **Initial (Native) ➔ Intermediate ➔ Drug-Induced Stable State**.
+This project investigates drug-induced conformational changes in proteins by analyzing the distance variations between four key amino acid pairs.
+Using **Principal Component Analysis (PCA)** and **K-Means Clustering**, identified a distinct transition path: **Initial (Native) ➔ Intermediate ➔ Drug-Induced Stable State**.
 The emergence of a "Third Configuration" provides quantitative evidence of drug efficacy.---

 ## Simulations & Data
 This analysis combines distance distribution observations with dimensionality reduction trajectories from high-dimensional data.
 The following are key data and results charts:

 <div align="center">